MRAC-IAAC/python-tutorials/LOCAL.md

 ### Virtual Environment Interpreter

-Each virtual environment will have its own Python interpreter (even if the Python version and libraries are exactly the same, each virtual environment folder will (terminology alert) [**point to a specific path**](VOCABULARY.md#point-to-a-specific-path) of a Python interpreter.)
+Each virtual environment will have its own Python interpreter (even if the Python version and libraries are exactly the same, each virtual environment folder will (terminology alert) [**point to a specific path**](VOCABULARY.md#point-to-a-specific-path) of a Python interpreter).

 When you go on VSCode, you need to select the interpreter for your project in order to execute your files from there.
 Just select the path to the interpreter from your virtual environment.
 If you have kept your folders clean, that will be something like `<virtual_env_name>\Scripts\python.exe`